atticoos/jekyll-portfolio/src/_posts/2015-12-03-letsencrypt-setup.md

 RewriteRule ^(.*)$ https://%{HTTP_HOST}$1 [R=301, L]
 {% endhighlight %}

 Voilla!
 You're now secured.
-Give a big thanks to the team over at <a href="https://twitter.com/letsencrypt" title="Let's Encrypt" target="_blank">@LetsEncrypt</a>!
+Give a big thanks to the team and community over at <a href="https://twitter.com/letsencrypt" title="Let's Encrypt" target="_blank">@LetsEncrypt</a> and on <a href="https://github.com/letsencrypt/letsencrypt" title="Let's Encrypt on Github" target="_blank">GitHub</a>!